ryfylke-react-as/toast/docs/docs/index.md

 # Ryfylke React Toast

-> A headless toast solution for your React project
+> A lightweight & headless toast solution for your React projects

 ## Install